Russia reportedly hacked Burisma for Biden dirt

 Russian hackers have reportedly targeted the Ukrainian energy firm that once paid Hunter Biden millions of dollars to sit on its board.

-The New York Times reported Monday evening, citing the Silicon Valley security firm Area 1, that a military intelligence unit known formerly as the GRI and private researchers using the alias “Fancy Bear” sent “phish” scam emails to Burisma Holdings employees to steal usernames and passwords.
+The New York Times reported Monday evening, citing the Silicon Valley security firm Area 1, that a military intelligence unit known formerly as the GRU and private researchers using the alias “Fancy Bear” sent “phish” scam emails to Burisma Holdings employees to steal usernames and passwords.

 The hacking attempts began in November as Mr. Biden, his Burisma job and his father, former Vice President Joseph R. Biden, were becoming the center of political talk in the U.S., the Times reported.